dotnet/dnceng/src/Microsoft.DncEng.AzureAIChatbot/README.md

 The frontend is in React served by the backend and providing all user-facing functionality

 ## Azure Resources
-- Net Helix Service Principal: Used to grant the backend access to resources
+- Service Principal: Used to grant the backend access to resources
 - App Service: Hosts the website
 - App Service Plan: Hosting the website
 - Azure OpenAI: Provides large language model for chatbot reasoning